Skip to Content

 POLICY STATEMENT

-Texas State University is committed to facilitating the use of service animals on university property to allow people with disabilities equal access to university programs and activities.
+Texas State University is committed to facilitating and supporting the use of service animals by individuals with disabilities and ensuring equal access to university programs and activities.

 4. The use of service animals by individuals with disabilities is governed by the Americans with Disabilities Act (ADA), as amended.
 The use of emotional support animals (ESA) by individuals with disabilities in residential housing is governed by the Fair Housing Act.